eshan1799/Google_wannabe/README.md

-Google wannabe buttons take you to a top ten page, and to a random top page.
+Google Wannabe buttons take you to a top ten page, and to a random top page.